1932 Great Britain Lions tour: First test

 The referee was former Australian player turned match official William Neill.
-A ceremonial kick-off was made by retired player Dally Messenger.
 England scored first as Alf Ellaby ran a try in from the English 25-yard (20-metre) line, Jim Sullivan missed the conversion.
 Australia took the lead through two penalties both taken by Eric Weissel before England scored another try, this time scored by Arthur Atkinson.
 Sullivan was successful with the conversion giving England an 8–4 lead.
 Weissel scored another penalty before half time to make the score 8–6 in England's favour.

 The second half was scoreless although both sides had chances which weren't taken.

-The attendance figure of 70,204 remains the international rugby league record for a game played in Australia (as of 2024).
-It would also stand as the record international attendance for a game played anywhere until finally beaten when 73,631 saw Australia defeat Great Britain in the 1992 Rugby League World Cup final played at the old Wembley Stadium in London, England.
+The attendance figure of 70,204 set an international rugby league record for a game played anywhere until finally beaten when 73,631 saw Australia defeat Great Britain in the 1992 Rugby League World Cup final played at the old Wembley Stadium in London, England.
+It stands as the record international attendance for a game played in Australia, unbroken as of 2024.